Using the HQS Qorrelator App

 Creating Spin Hamiltonians

-Let us now create a spin Hamiltonian using the struqture library.
-Here, arbitrary spin operators are built from PauliProduct operators.
+Let us now create a NMR Hamiltonian using the struqture library.
+Struqture uses Pauli Hamiltonians, the only difference to a Spin Hamiltonian from physics are missing factors of (\frac{1}{2}) for the X, Y and Z operators.
+Arbitrary Pauli Hamiltonians are built from PauliProduct operators.
 As the name implies, these are products of single-spin Pauli operators.
-Each Pauli operator in the PauliProduct operates on a different qubit.
-Not all qubits need to be represented in a PauliProduct (such qubits contribute via identity operators).
+Each Pauli operator in the PauliProduct operates on a different spin.
+Not all spins need to be represented in a PauliProduct (such spins contribute via identity operators).

-For instance, let us create a simple spin-Hamiltonian in the rotating-wave approximation with respect to a strong external magnetic field in the Z-direction.
+For instance, let us create a simple Hamiltonian in the rotating-wave approximation with respect to a strong external magnetic field in the Z-direction.
 Such a Hamiltonian is also required as the input for constructing the QuantumProgram used to calculate the NMR correlation function.
 All single-spin terms need to be Z-terms.
 All spin-interaction terms need to be at least spin-Z preserving (only XX, YY or ZZ terms, with the same coefficient for XX and YY) or completely symmetric in X, Y and Z (same coefficient for XX, YY and ZZ).
 The second kind of symmetry is required when setting the b_field_direction option to a different direction from the input Hamiltonian.

 For instance, we can create the following Hamiltonian

-\[ H= \sum_{i=0}^9 3\sigma_{i}^z + \sum_{i=0}^8 2\sigma_{i}^x\sigma_{i+1}^x \]
+\[ H= \sum_{i=0}^9 3\sigma_{i}^z + \sum_{i=0}^8 2(\sigma_{i}^x\sigma_{i+1}^x + \sigma_{i}^y\sigma_{i+1}^y + \sigma_{i}^z\sigma_{i+1}^z) \]

 using: